jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

 The command summaries feature allows the recording of JFrog CLI command outputs into the local file system.
 This can be used to display a summary of the executed CLI command.

 Each command execution that has implemented this feature can save data files into the file system.
-These files will then be used to create a summary markdown.
+These files will then be used to create a summary markdown aggregation.

-## How to use?
+It's important to save to the filesystem as CLI commands does not share a context.
+That's why each command that record a new data should aggregate the previous data if exists to the aggregated markdown.
+And becuase the CLI doesn't know when a command will be the last command to be executed inside a seaquance of commands.

+## Notes for developers

 To use the command summaries, you'll need to set the `JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR` environment variable.